MarianaM02/MarianaM02/README.md

-- 👋 Hi, I’m @MarianaM02
+- 💜 Hi, I’m @MarianaM02
 - 👀 I’m interested in Web and Software Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, Spring Boot and Angular
 - 📫 How to reach me:
+  - linkedin.com/in/marianasmadeira/

 <!---
 MarianaM02/MarianaM02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.